Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 Buyer’s Guide – Choosing the Best Budget Circular Saw

-That said, we’d rather see you get the right circular saw than the cheapest circular saw.
-You might miss out, lose money, or endanger your projects or yourself if the price is your only criterion.
+W’d rather see you get the right circular saw than the cheapest one.
+You might miss out, lose money, or harm yourself if the price is your only criterion.
 Check out this buyer’s guide to learn about the factors other than the cost you should consider when shopping for a circular saw.

 Power Source

-- Corded: A saw that must be plugged-in to work.
-Corded saws are usually larger and heavier, and more capable of handling tougher material.
+- Corded: A saw that must be plugged into work.
+Corded saws are usually larger, heavier, and more capable of handling tougher material.
 They’ll also never lose power in the middle of the job.
-However, if you can’t reach an outlet with an extension cord, they won’t work.
+However, you’ll need a generator if you can’t reach an outlet with an extension cord.

-- Cordless: These saws are often lighter and less powerful, but you can take them anywhere.
-If you’re building in the woods, or by the side of the road, a cordless saw is your only option.
-They’re almost always powered by rechargeable batteries, many of which can last through a whole day of work.
+- Cordless: Cordless saws are lighter and less powerful, but you can take them anywhere.
+If you’re building in the woods or by the side of the road, a cordless saw is your only option.
+They’re almost always powered by rechargeable batteries.

 Mechanical Style

 - Sidewinder: In these circular saws, the motor is set to the side of the blade, connected by a shaft.
-To know a sidewinder at a glance, look for a handle set close to the blade and a little above.
-Sidewinders are lighter and more compact, and easier to hold over a long day’s work.
+To identify a sidewinder at a glance, look for a handle set close to the blade and a little above.
+Sidewinders are lighter, more compact, and easier to hold over a long day’s work.

 - Worm Drive: The motor on a worm drive saw sits behind the blade, connected by gears.
 Look for a handle set farther back, just behind a visible motor.
-Worm drive saws are heavier — the pros prefer them for tougher jobs that require more torque, like cutting wet lumber, ripping logs, and sawing through concrete.
+Worm drive saws are heavier, and the pros prefer them for tougher jobs that require more torque, like cutting wet lumber, ripping logs, and sawing through concrete.

 Power Rating